Encapsule-Annex/jsgraph/README.md

 [![Build Status](https://travis-ci.org/Encapsule/jsgraph.svg?branch=master)](https://travis-ci.org/Encapsule/jsgraph)

-Graphs are mathematical abstractions that are useful for solving many types of problems in computer science.
-Consequently, these abstractions must also be represented in computer programs.
+_Graphs are mathematical abstractions that are useful for solving many types of problems in computer science.
+Consequently, these abstractions must also be represented in computer programs. - [Jeremy G. Siek](http://ecee.colorado.edu/~siek/resume.pdf)_

-jsgraph is a _generic_ mathematical graph library inspired by the architecture and design of the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html) written by [Jeremy G. Siek](http://ecee.colorado.edu/~siek/resume.pdf) that makes it simple to leverage mathematical graph models and algorithms _inline_ in your Node.js and HTML 5 applications.
+jsgraph provides _generic_ mathematical graph container object for directed graph datasets inspired by the architecture and design of the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html).

+The library additional bundles a small collection of simple-to-use but extremely powerful and extensible graph coloring algorithms that can be leveraged _inline_ in your Node.js and HTML 5 applications to solve tricky problems in many domains.

 ## Feature summary